getflourish/Sketch-Style-Inventory/README.md

 # Style Inventory for Sketch

 Design requires free, sometimes chaotic exploration.
-But design also means organisation and structure.
+But design also means organization and structure.
 Sketch can be good in both aspects, but moving from exploration to structured layouts with text styles and unified colors is hard.
 Either you start clean files from scratch, or you use what you have and try to tidy it up.
 The Style Inventory is meant to help you with that.
 It gives you an overview of all your used styles and helps you to merge styles of similar layers into one.

 ![Generate dialog](http://f.cl.ly/items/3c1N0F3K0i2T1x3z0F2X/Bildschirmfoto%202015-04-26%20um%2022.05.10.png)

 ## Change Log

+**April 14, 2018**
+* Updated for Sketch 49
+* Added support for Sketch Plugin Updater

 **February 28, 2016**
-* refactored to new plugin bundle format
+* Refactored to new plugin bundle format

 **April 26, 2015**
-* added Symbols Inventory
+* Added Symbols Inventory
-* simplified export
+* Simplified export
-* added configurator
+* Added configurator

 **April 14, 2015**
-Updated plugins for Sketch 3.3+
+* Updated plugins for Sketch 3.3+

 **December 7, 2014**
-* Moved all unreleated plugins to a new repository called [Sketch Mate](https://github.com/getflourish/Sketch-Mate).
+* Moved all unrelated plugins to a new repository called [Sketch Mate](https://github.com/getflourish/Sketch-Mate).
 It will take a few days to update the documentation for the new plugins.

 ## Plugin Directory

 #### Inventory
 * Generate `ctrl` + `⌘` + `⌥` + `I`
+* Import Colors
+* Name Color Swatch

 #### Selection
 * by Color/Select Layers by Color `shift` + `ctrl` + `⌘` + `C`